 8. Drug Information a.
 Selects the best available resource for answering a drug related request. b.
 Demonstrates the ability to use other information resources (this includes poison control centers, pharmaceutical companies and federal agencies). c.
 Generates correct answers to questions in a timely and systematic manner. d.
 Can define primary, secondary and tertiary references. e.
 Is able to discuss the organization and operation of the Pharmacy and Therapeutics Committee (or its equivalent depending on the site).
 (Specific responsibilities would include formulary management and drug usage evaluation process). f.
 Demonstrates the ability to interpret descriptive statistics and inferential statistical tests using assessment tools commonly reported in medical and pharmaceutical literature. g.
 Critically analyzes the design, methodology, results, and conclusions of a given published study h.
 Compares and contrasts the approaches to clinical practice guideline (CPG) development and the concept of evidence-based medicine (EBM) 9.
 Formal Oral Presentations a.
-Provides list of references that support an adequate review of the literature. b.
+Provides list of references that support an adequate review of the literature. l b.
 Delivers a content correct presentation based on the assignment parameters. c.
 Communicates correct information that is understood and useable by the audience. d.
 Uses appropriate verbal and non-verbal communication skills (inclusive of body language). e.
 Utilizes audiovisual aids and technology that enhance delivery and understanding of the presentation. f.
 Utilizes time allotted for presentation efficiently and effectively. g.
 Generates feedback from the audience by asking questions. h.
 Demonstrates a knowledge base sufficient for the topic of discussion. i.
-Correctly synthesizes enthusiasm, verbal skills, non-verbal skills, and audiovisual aids to produce a presentation, which gains and keeps the audience's attention. gams and keeps the addictice's attention.
-10).
+Correctly synthesizes enthusiasm, verbal skills, non-verbal skills, and audiovisual aids to produce a presentation, which gains and keeps the audience's attention.
+1.0 E 1577 '44 D 4 4' .
 Formal Written Presentations a.
 Facts about the topic are correct. b.
 Presentation of the topic is organized. c.
 Presentation format and length adheres to the parameters established by the Preceptor. d.
-Written document contains review of primary literature from reputable sources. d.
-Written document contains review of primary increasure from reputable sources.
+Written document contains review of primary literature from reputable sources.
 11 .
 Professional Team Interaction a.
 Dresses appropriately for the setting. b.
 Demonstrates sensitivity for patients and families during team activities. c.
 Demonstrates respect for other health care professionals. d.
 Uses interpersonal communication skills to facilitate team interactions. e.
 Actively participates in team activities. f.
 Assists team members in establishing therapeutic and/or diagnostic objectives. g.
 Uses documentation, persuasion, and alternative suggestions to resolve therapeutic disagreements. h.
-Provides accurate, organized, and pertinent information relevant to the team's current or future tasks. · · · · · · · · · · · · · · · · · · · i.
+Provides accurate, organized, and pertinent information relevant to the team's current or future tasks. i.
 Follows up on questions asked by the team in a timely fashion. j.
 Interactions with the team are conducted with an appropriate level of confidence. k.
-Retrieves and evaluates new information for the purpose of responding to professional questions.
-12 2.
+Retrieves and evaluates new information for the purpose of responding to professional questions. a.
+Redieves and evaluates new information for the purpose of responding to professional questions.
+12 .
 Professionalism and Motivation a.
-Identifies and respects the values of others. b.
-Demonstrates knowledge and understanding of the phermagist "ands of othics" b.
+Identifies and respects the values of others.
+1 - b.
 Demonstrates knowledge and understanding of the pharmacist "code of ethics".